N. Provisions, contingent liabilities and contingent assets

 A financial asset is measured at amortised cost if it meets both of the following conditions and is not designated as at Fair value though profit and loss (FVTPL):

-a) it is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and
+a) i t is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and

 b) the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.